jeffnyman/webdriver_manager/README.md

 Currently WebDriver Manager supports only Chrome (chromedriver) and Firefox (geckodriver).
 I will be adding support for other browsers, such as Internet Explorer and Microsoft Edge, once I'm certain I have a fully reliable means of getting the drivers.

+I do have mechanisms in place to support IE and Edge but they work sporadically, at best.

 ### Logging

 You can enable logging with WebDriver Manager with a command like this: